Step 4: Run (Part 1)#

 Tip

-Upon success, the operation should return the content of the resource, formatted in Turtle:
+For illustrative purposes, the server also prints out the content of the resource, formatted in Turtle:

 a <https://schema.org/Invoice> ;